mayankmb99/founder-task-tracker/README.md

 # Founder Task Tracker

-Founder Task Tracker is a Next.js app with two AI workflows:
+Task Bar is a Next.js app with two AI workflows:

 1. task extraction from manual text/messages
 2. preparation strategy generation for founder meetings and events